GDPR – How to get started with compliance

 The GDPR in a few words

-To put it short: The GDPR requires that all organisations respect and protect personal data about EU residents – no matter where it is sent, processed or stored.
-The GDPR concerns all organisations that process personal data in connection with goods and services to EU residents.
-It also concerns organisations that monitor the behaviour of EU residents.
+To put it short: The GDPR requires that all organizations respect and protect personal data about EU residents – no matter where it is sent, processed or stored.
+The GDPR concerns all organizations that process personal data in connection with goods and services to EU residents.
+It also concerns organizations that monitor the behavior of EU residents.

 The primary objective of the new regulation is to give the control of personal data back to EU citizens and residents.
 Another objective is to simplify the regulatory environment for international business by unifying the regulation within the EU.
 When the GDPR takes effect, it will replace the data protection directive from 1995, the officially Directive 95/46/EC.

 An easy place to start your journey to GDPR compliance is to focus on four simple, but crucial steps:

 - Discover — Research what personal data you have and where you store this data.

 - Manage — Identify how you govern the personal data, how it is used and accessed.